Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Pittsburgh has four wins against the spread in 11 games this season.

-- So far this season, the Steelers have been installed as underdogs by a 3.5-point margin or more five times and are 3-2 ATS in those games.
+- The Steelers have an ATS record of 3-1 in their four games when underdogs by 4.5 points or more this year.

-- Pittsburgh has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).
+- Pittsburgh's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- The Steelers put up 20.4 points per game, comparable to the 21.8 the Ravens give up.
+- The Steelers average 20.4 points per game, comparable to the 21.8 the Ravens give up.

-- When Pittsburgh records more than 21.8 points, it is 3-2 against the spread and 4-1 overall.
+- Pittsburgh is 3-2 against the spread and 4-1 overall in games when it scores more than 21.8 points.

-- This year the Steelers have turned the ball over 14 times, four more than the Ravens' takeaways (10).
+- The Steelers have turned the ball over four more times (14 total) than the Ravens have forced a turnover (10) this season.

 Home and road insights

-- At home this year, Pittsburgh has one win against the spread and is 3-2-1 overall.
+- Pittsburgh has one win against the spread, and is 3-2-1 overall, at home this year.

-- On the road, Baltimore has two wins against the spread and is 3-2 overall.
+- Baltimore is 3-2 overall, with two wins against the spread, in away games.

-- Baltimore has hit the over once in five away games this year.
+- In five road games this year, Baltimore has hit the over once.

 Powered by Data Skrive.